-Since the developer didn’t give Vampires! a story to go along with the goal of getting a bunch of vampires safely back to their crypts, I’m going to pretend that they’ve been out partying all night and are too drunk to actually find their way; ironically, this actually makes sense considering certain aspects of the game, but I’ll get to that later.
-Sadly, no vampires from the Twilight saga were harmed in the making of this review.
+Since the developer didn’t give Vampires! a story to go along with the goal of getting a bunch of vampires safely back to their crypts, I’m going to pretend that they’ve been out partying all night and are too drunk to actually find their way (which actually makes sense considering certain aspects of the game, but I’ll get to that later).

 Bad puns aside, you do get a few semi-direct ways to help prevent the vampires from things like getting impaled by mobile wooden stakes or hit by light beams from rotating mirrors, along with many other dastardly traps.
 But while the traps are a constant issue, the ‘abilities’ are only available in certain levels, and include things like slowing the vampires down or turning them around.
 It’s not much compared to being able to simply tell them to stop moving temporarily instead, but it’s a puzzle game after all, and no one said it was easy.

 I’d almost say that it’s anything but easy, with certain levels seemingly far more difficult than those right before them, and very few of the 65 levels in Vampires! can be finished after losing even a single vampire; this makes the five “skip level” tokens quite valuable, and you can always replenish them by finishing a previously skipped level later.
-On top of all that, you’ll also have to keep track of what color the clothes these vampires are wearing, as it determines their behaviour: Some may only turn left at intersections while other turn right, and there are even those who’s so drunk that they turn randomly!
-Vampires really shouldn’t drink..
+On top of all that, you’ll also have to keep track of what colour the clothes these vampires are wearing, as it determines their behaviour: Some may only turn left at intersections while others turn right, and there are even those who are so drunk that they turn randomly!
+Vampires really shouldn’t drink.

 Thankfully, the drunk vampires don’t pose much of a problem until later in the game, as you start with a set of easy levels, each of which only one type of vampire and one type of trap.
 All that quickly changes, though, along with the difficulty, as every ninth level introduces either a new trap, vampire type or ability, with its own tutorial level.